xigxog/kubefox/docs/reference/fox/fox_release.md

 fox release main --virtual-env dev

 # Release the AppDeployment with version 'v1.2.3' using the 'prod'
-# VirtualEnvironment, creating an VirtualEnvironmentSnapshot if needed.
+# VirtualEnv, creating an VirtualEnvSnapshot if needed.
 fox release v1.2.3 --virtual-env prod --create-snapshot
 ```